codersforcauses/tech-docs/docs/index.md

 # Coders for Causes Tech Docs

 A place for CFC committee to pass down their knowledge for all things technical.
+It is mostly intended to be read by the tech lead of the committee (or project), but everyone should read it!